 he Dr Pepper Museum is home to the W.W.
 “Foots” Clements Free Enterprise Institute.
-The Institute was created in 1997 for the purpose of educating Texas students as well as adults about the free enterprise economic system that our country uses.
-The program, Advertising and Marketing Kid Style, uses the soft drink industry as a model to teach students about developing, producing, and marketing products.
-Since 1997 thousands of students from across Texas have taken part in our day-long program.
-For more information about this program, visit the Free Enterprise Institute page.
+The Institute was formed in 1997 for the purpose of educating Texas students as well as adults about the free enterprise economic system that our country uses.
+One program, Advertising and Marketing Kid Style, uses the soft drink industry as a model to teach students about developing, producing, and marketing products.
+Since 1997 thousands of students from across Texas have taken part in our programs.
+For more information about these programs, visit the Free Enterprise Institute page.

 The Institute was created in honor of W. W. “Foots” Clements, former CEO and President of the Dr Pepper Company.
 After his retirement from the Dr Pepper Company, Foots worked with the Dr Pepper Museum to make his dream of educating students about the free enterprise system a reality.
 He supported the programs developed by the Museum to teach the principles of that system.
 The W. W. “Foots” Clements Free Enterprise Institute has become one of his lasting legacies to the soft drink industry and the free enterprise system in this country.

 So what can I see there when I visit?